The Pretty Things: 1980s

 The 1967 line-up of Alan, May, Povey, Taylor and Waller reformed in 1978 for a one-off gig in the Netherlands.
 Adding Pete Tolson, the six-piece recorded Cross Talk for Warner Bros.
 Records in 1980.
-The new wave sounds did not improve their sales figures, and Pretty Things split up again in 1981, after an appearance in the horror film The Monster Club (1981).
+The new wave sounds did not improve their sales figures, and the Pretty Things split up again in 1981, after an appearance in the horror film The Monster Club (1981).

 Throughout the 1980s, May and Taylor kept the band's name alive with a rotating cast of supporting musicians, touring extensively in continental Europe, especially Germany where they retained a loyal fanbase.
 In 1987, they released Out of the Island, a live-in-the-studio album consisting of new recordings of songs from their catalogue which was their first CD release.
 They did a successful European blues tour in late 1990 with Stan Webb's Chicken Shack and Luther Allison.
 This outfit included drummer Hans Waterman (formerly of Dutch rock group Solution), bassist Roelf ter Velt and guitarist/keyboardist Barkley McKay (Waco Brothers, Pine Valley Cosmonauts, Jon Langford, the Mekons) on guitar.
 This line-up regularly toured the European mainland until late 1994.